arindamdawn/arindamdawn.com/site/content/post/two-skills-a-month-challenge-1-report.md

 ## Books that I read this month

 To conclude, I would like to mention the books that I have been reading throughout this month.
-I have started reading regularly which was once occasional fancy stuff.
+I have started reading regularly which was an once occasional fancy stuff.
 The books are in no specific order and belong to a wide range of genre.
 I loved all of them and I am immensely grateful to the authors, bloggers, YouTubers who have indirectly recommended these marvels.
 I will provide the links (affiliate) to purchase them in case you're interested.
 You can definitely give one of them a try.

 - Atomic Habits by James Clear.
 [Buy](https://amzn.to/2ynDjxf)
 - Surely you're Joking Mr Feynman by Richard Feynman.
 [Buy](https://amzn.to/2YuBQA3)